 One thing that is also a finding is that, although the community knows that the activity prohibited by law is gambling activity, the community also considers that cockfighting without gambling is also not allowed by law.
 Based on the data in Table 1, the number of people who think that cockfighting without gambling is allowed is 40.3, but those who think that cockfighting without gambling is still against the law is 59.7%.
 The question of whether or not cockfighting without gambling is in line with the data from the question about cockfighting contests, namely, cockfighting without gambling.
-More respondents did not know about cockfighting contests, namely, 55.4% of respondents did not know about cockfighting contests, and only 44.6% knew about cockfighting contests (see Table 1).
+More respondents did not know about cockfighting contests, and only 44.6% knew about cockfighting contests (see Table 1).
 Public perception of the legal status of cockfighting contests is also still low.
 Based on the data in Table 1, it is known that most respondents answered that cockfighting contests without gambling are also still considered not allowed to be carried out.
 This means that the community has not been able to distinguish between gambling and cockfighting.
 The community generalizes cockfighting as an act of gambling, so it should not be done.
-Respondents still consider cockfighting contests unlawful at 44.1%.
+Respondents still consider cockfighting contests unlawful at 55.9% and not unlawful at 44.1%.